tuphan-dn/crypto-gears/README.md

 The master privKey is cryptographically splitted in `n` child privKeys.
 Each child privKey will be secretly distributed to a corresponding holder.

-To sign a transaction, each holder will indepently sign it and share his signature.
+To sign a transaction, each holder will independently sign and share his/her signature.
 After have all signatures, a process will combine these signatures to reconstruct a valid signature of the master privKey.

 Send & Confirm the Transaction.